 True, will enable the Django Debug Toolbar:

 Note that enabling the Debug Toolbar can severely impact response time, adding around 4 seconds to page load time.

-The Docker environment¶
+Customizing the Docker environment¶

 Running docker-compose will create and run several containers, and each